omni-us/jsonargparse/README.rst

 given values will be validated according to these.
 Third, the return values of the functions are not automatically printed. :func:`.CLI` returns the value and it is up to the developer to decide what to do with it.

-Section :ref:`parsers` explains how to create an argument parser in a low level argparse-style.
-However, as parsers get more complex, being able to define them in a modular way becomes important.
-Three mechanisms are available for modularity, see respective sections :ref:`classes-methods-functions`, :ref:`sub-commands` and :ref:`parser-arguments`.

 .. _tutorials: